Davra/device-app-sample-c/README.md

 # device-app-sample-c
-Some sample code in C to communicate with the Davra platform
+This repo containes some sample code in C to communicate with the Davra platform.
+It has been compiled and tested on Ubuntu 18.04.